Thanks for stopping by and taking the time to find out more about what makes this creative brain of mine tick.

 Not long after publishing Rabbit’s Big Idea in 2015, I really started to get back into painting.
 I took part in an online challenge called The 100 Days Project and did a painting a day for 100 days.
 This was the launch of my art career.

 Since then I have done my best to improve my skills and connect to my local art community.
-I teach Watercolours for Beginners at Uxbridge Art Centre in Howick and have completed a number of community art beautification projects.
+I teach Watercolours for Beginners at Uxbridge Art Centre in Howick, am President of the Howick Art Group and have completed a number of community art beautification projects.
 I also teach online and give art demonstrations for clubs and workshops.

 HALL OF FAME